This module is free for qualified workplaces if your work email is on the list.

 Click here to find out how to access the modules for free.

-This e-learning course promotes the safe management of opioid analgesics, a commonly used group of high risk medicines.
+This eLearning module promotes the safe management of opioid analgesics, a commonly used group of high risk medicines.

-This course is intended for all healthcare staff involved in the management of high risk medicines, specifically opioid analgesics.
+This module is intended for all healthcare staff involved in the management of high risk medicines, specifically opioid analgesics.

-The course is designed to take around an hour to complete.
+The module is designed to take around an hour to complete.

 On successful completion of the assessments you can download a certificate of completion.

-This course aligns with the National Safety and Quality Health Service Standards, Second Edition – Standards 1, 2, 4 & 6.
+This module aligns with the National Safety and Quality Health Service Standards, Second Edition – Standards 1, 2, 4 & 6.

-This course content was developed by the Australian Commission on Safety and Quality in Health Care and is protected by copyright under a Creative Commons Attribution-Non-Commercial-Share Alike (BY-NC-ND) 4.0 International License.
+This module content was developed by the Australian Commission on Safety and Quality in Health Care and is protected by copyright under a Creative Commons Attribution-Non-Commercial-Share Alike (BY-NC-ND) 4.0 International License.

 The content is provided in good faith by the Commission for information purposes.
 It is not a substitute for, and is not intended to replace, any specific policies, guidelines or requirements for your local health network or health service.

 The Commission does not accept any legal liability or responsibility for any injury, loss or damage incurred by the use of, or reliance on, this information.